nerdError/nerdError/README.md

-### 🔭 I’m currently working on a new games with Construct 3 + TypeScript
+### 🔭 I’m currently working on new games with Construct 3 + TypeScript
 ### More info in my Discord server: https://discord.gg/aU2gPUf4K8

 <!--